xelese/dockerStuff/Readme.md

-# This is a repository which tests out docker
+# This is a repository which tests out the docker and kubernetes services

 ## **Simple_web**